QualiChain/hei-did/README.md

 - For demonstration purposes, a pre-configuration was performed to facilitate the following instructions.
 Therefore, a Ethereum account was already created (address -> "0x907bd4575c07ECc806eF98F9364EE7C042E23872") and a Management Smart Contract was deployed in the Ethereum blockchain.

-- To start, open the "registerContract_script.js" file and replace the "id" variable to the third argument in the Ethereum DID (for example -> did:ethr:0x2CefB619218825C0c670D8E77f7039e0693E1dDC) you are trying to register.

-- Afterwards, replace the "add" variable with the Ethereum address of the contract you want to associate with the DID.

 - Now you can run Docker and open this project's directory in a new terminal.

 - To build the Docker image insert into the terminal the following command: